Some algebraic structures in KPZ universality: Dynamics on Gelfand-Tsetlin patterns and interacting particle systems

-We have now arrived to a guess for an intertwining relation between the transition kernel $\Pi$ for the Poisson-RSK dynamics on the Gelfand-Tsetlin pattern $\sfZ$ and a transition kernel for dynamics on its bottom row $\lambda$ via the intertwining kernel $K$ which appears in the combinatorial representation of Schur polynomials.
+We have now arrived to a guess for an intertwining relation between the transition kernel $\Pi$ for the Poisson-RSK dynamics on the Gelfand-Tsetlin pattern $\sfZ$ and a transition kernel for dynamics on its bottom row $\lambda$ .
+The intertwining kernel $K$ will be the kernel that appears in \eqref{SchurK0}, which gives the combinatorial representation of Schur polynomials.
 Of course, it remains to check the validity of \eqref{guessinter}.
 This is typically straightforward and can be done by hand even though the check can be long.
 Let us just check this intertwining for $n=2$.
 We compute

 where the last equality comes from combining the first and third terms in the parenthesis.
 On the other hand we have